Last Updated on

 But, if you already own a Garmin GPS watch or device, and you want the flexibility of dual colored and various size pins in one sight, the Xero A1i might be the smart sight for you.
 It does cost more, but only you can decide if it’s worth it.

 Another range finding bow sight might interest you, and we promise it doesn’t cost as much as the Garmin.
 The IQ Sights IQ Define might not be as decked-out as the A1, but it does have range finder tech.
+If your budget is a bit bigger you will probably want to take a look at this rangefinding bow site by Burris.

 It can provide soft target distances up to 99 yards on its 2 digit blue LED display.
 It offers angle compensated distances, an integrated sight light, and five .019″ fully enclosed fiber optic pins.
 It’s cheaper than the Garmin, so it might be right up your alley – only you can decide that – but our review of the IQ Define might help you make the decision.